Can Ear Wax Removal Cause (Insert Relevant Term Here)?

 Are ear wax removal drops safe?

 I suppose it depends, if you are talking about the earwax drops you buy in a chemist, well then the answer is yes.
 The companies that manufacture the oil take great care to ensure that it is inert.
 In essence, they boil the oil to make sure that there are no living organisms in it that may make a home in your ear.
 If you are making your own with olive oil or almond oil, boil it first, then let it cool and bottle it.
+Likewise, ear drop solutions with hydrogen peroxide are carefully controlled.
+They are usually no more than 2 to 3% hydrogen peroxide.

 Are ear wax removal kits safe?

 Again, if you are talking about the ones you can buy in a chemist, I would have to say yes, however, follow the instructions carefully.
 If there is a bulb syringe type device with it, be careful of how much pressure you use on it.
 This method of removing wax can be dangerous, if you introduce the water to your ear canal under too much pressure, you can burst your eardrum.
+Very painful, very messy and will damage your hearing.
+So be careful how hard you squeeze the bulb syringe, harder is most definitely not better!

 Are ear wax removal candles safe?

 The answer to that is a resounding no, not only are they not safe, they actually don't help to remove earwax.
 You can read more about Hopi ear candles here.
+Honestly, just don't do it, people who offer these ear candles make ridiculous claims about them with no hard scientific backing.
+Put simply, they don't work.

 Is ear wax removal safe?